carviaso/bcrypt-for-delphi/README.md

 Bcrypt for Delphi
 ==================

-[Bcrypt](http://en.wikipedia.org/wiki/Bcrypt) is an algorithm designed for hashing passwords, and only passwords; i.e., it's:
+[Bcrypt](http://en.wikipedia.org/wiki/Bcrypt) is an algorithm designed for hashing passwords, and only passwords; i.e. it is:

-- not a high-speed, generic hashing algorithm;
+- **not** a high-speed, generic, hashing algorithm
-- not a key derivation function (see [PBDKF2](http://en.wikipedia.org/wiki/PBKDF2), [scrypt](http://en.wikipedia.org/wiki/Scrypt)
+- **not** a key derivation function (see [PBDKF2](http://en.wikipedia.org/wiki/PBKDF2), [scrypt](http://en.wikipedia.org/wiki/Scrypt))
-- computationally and memory expensive;
+- computationally and memory expensive
-- limited to passwords of 55 bytes.
+- limited to passwords of 55 bytes

 It was first [described by Niels Provos and David Mazières in 1999](http://static.usenix.org/events/usenix99/provos/provos.pdf) for OpenBSD.